 Assuring Company & Personal Health:

-Most of the time that investors don't hear from a founder they assume their company is dead or well on its way.
+Most of the time that investors don't hear from a founder they assume their startup company is dead or well on its way.
 Or worse, they just forget about you entirely.
-You just fade away from their memories, replaced by fresher memories of other founders.
+You just fade away from their memories, replaced by fresher memories of other startup founders.
 Before the internet, this was a given.
 In the world of social media though, we take this for granted as many feel that "online presence" is enough.
 I assure you, that unless you are Mark Cuban, it is not.

 Gaining Insights & Reflection: